janymuong/senpais_log/senpais-log-frontend/README.md

 # Senpai's Log - Frontend
 > **Note**
 > This directory features the frontend part of the Senpai's LOG application.
-> It is the public facing part of the **full-stack** web app.
-Read through the its frontend documentation to install dependencies.
+It is the public facing part of the **full-stack** web app.
+Read through its frontend documentation to install dependencies.

 ## Set-Up